U.S. agencies back revoking ability of China Telecom to operate in U.S.

-China Telecom did not immediately respond to a request for comment.
+The FCC last May voted unanimously to deny another state-owned Chinese telecommunications company, China Mobile Ltd , the right to provide services in the United States, citing risks that the Chinese government could use the approval to conduct espionage against the U.S. government, It said then that it was "looking" at the licenses of China Telecom and China Unicom.
+China Telecom (Americas) rejected the allegations and said it has "been extremely cooperative and transparent with regulators."
+"We unequivocally deny the allegations.
+We have a 20-year history of doing business in the United States and long relationships with top U.S. companies that we are proud to count as clients," the company said in a statement.
+"We look forward to sharing additional details to support our position and addressing any concerns."

 China's telecommunications networks and companies have come under heightened scrutiny by U.S. agencies.
-The FCC did not immediately comment.
+An FCC spokeswoman said the agency "has been looking at this issue.
+We welcome the input of the executive branch agencies and will review it carefully."
 The agencies, including Homeland Security, Defense, State, Commerce, and the United States Trade Representative, cited "substantial and unacceptable national security and law enforcement risks associated with China Telecom’s operations."

 On Wednesday, the FCC agreed to allow Alphabet Inc unit Google to use part of an U.S.-Asia undersea telecommunications cable.
 Google agreed to operate only a portion of the 8,000-mile Pacific Light Cable Network System between the United States and Taiwan, but not Hong Kong.
 Google and Facebook Inc helped pay for construction of the now completed telecommunications link but U.S. regulators have blocked its use.